Rehearsals Made Easy

 Here are some suggestions for making pitch rehearsals effective and fun.

 Start with a good rubric.
+A rubric is another name for the plan of action for a rehearsal.
+A good rubric outlines the scope and process of a lesson and names the objective.
 Teachers use them all the time.
 Here’s a link to get you started.
-Make sure everyone knows the expectations.
+Your rubric will ensure that everyone knows what good fundraising breaks contain.
 What is it you want them to do?
 How do you want it done?
 What are your best practices?

 Keep rehearsals short – no more than 30 minutes for a one-on-one rehearsal, and 45 minutes for groups.